|

-One ski school director posed this question
+AS A CAREER One ski school director posed this question

-Often an applicant's skiing is judged not only on whether particular terrain can be managed successfully, but also on the technique used to do so and how adaptable the applicant is in altering his or her ski technique, for PSIA ski schools usually want candidates to ski and teach in the PSIA system and may even have their own preferred nuances of style and mechanics that apply best to their terrain, snow types, or client base.
+different competency guidelines, as follows: Often an applicant's skiing is judged not only on whether particular terrain can be managed successfully, but also on the technique used to do so and how adaptable the applicant is in altering his or her ski technique, for PSIA ski schools usually want candidates to ski and teach in the PSIA system and may even have their own preferred nuances of style and mechanics that apply best to their terrain, snow types, or client base.
 PSIA instructor certification is not a pre-requisite at most ski schools, but opens opportunities.
 Ski schools often expect newly hired instructors to train for certification.
 And PSIA charges members not only dues but also fees for its clinics and exams Education and training--how to get/certification.
 Prospective instructors pretty much need to acquire the entry-level skiing requirement on their own.
 Taking ski lessons from a ski school is one way, and occasionally courses are offered for would-be instructors.
-For instance, there is the Rookie Academy of New Zealand and Keystone, Colorado, that gives a multi-week training course designed to produce ski instructors.
+For instance, there is the Rookie Academy: exits of New Zealand and Aspen, Colorado, that gives a tuition-based, multi-week training course designed to produce ski instructors.
 Some ski schools offer shorter courses in conjunction with spring or autumn hiring clinics.
 Many new instructors come into teaching from having been in ski racing programs as youths.
 Others were lucky enough to be in skiing families or learned in other youth programs.
 Once working in a ski school, however, further training is usually offered without charge and with encouragement, although most such training is without pay (or limited required sessions may be paid at a reduced wage) or the benefit of workmen's compensation in case of injury.
 Instructors can pay dues to become members of the Professional Ski Instructors of America: exits and thereby attend lower-cost clinics in a variety of skiing disciplines and at many skill levels.
 That organization also offers fee programs to become certified to teach at the several levels.
 People skills.
-Ski schools screen applicants as much or more for their people skills as they do for their skiing skills.
+Ski schools screen applicants as much or more for their people skills--"soft skills"--as they do for their skiing skills.
 The ski instruction industry is guest- and service-oriented and is founded on the willingness of its customers to pay for the benefits they receive, so benefits of worth must be delivered to guests.
 Too, it is vital if the industry is to sustain itself or even to grow, new skiers must be motivated to stay in the sport.
 Not everyone has the desire to work with people with the patience to succeed as an instructor.
 As one ski school director put it when confronting an employee (not a ski instructor in this case) who had been rude to a guest, "How is that you don't understand that these people wait all year, save their money, and hoard their vacation time to come here and spend it with you?
 They have honored you; you must honor them."
 Pay potential.
-Most ski schools have somewhat complex pay structures, providing monetary incentives for teaching several guests at once, when a guest takes more than one lesson, and/or when a guest requests a particular instructor for a private lesson.
+Most ski schools have somewhat complex pay structures, some providing monetary incentives for teaching several guests at once, when a guest takes more than one lesson, and/or when a guest requests a particular instructor for a private lesson.
 As with many service jobs, cash tips from guests may or may not occur.
-Many resorts if not most, however, pay nothing or little to instructors who show up for work but who are not assigned.
+Many resorts pay nothing or little to instructors who show up for work but who are not assigned.
 And assignments go in priority to those who have greater teaching/skiing skills plus experience, or who have been requested by guests; new hires often literally go hungry.
 These realities spawn real-life situations in which

 schools as profit centers, running margins of 30 to 60 percent, which for large